coinslab/CognitiveModelingLabWebsite/page/getting-data.md

 ## From Packages

 Sometimes  you want toy datasets to develop the "proof-of-concept" code or check your algorithms.
-In that case,`Rdatasets` is a good starting point.
+In that case,`Rdatasets` is a good starting point. `RDatasets` provides access to many of the standard datasets that are generally used to get started in data science and machine learning.

 The `RDatasets` comes with the `Iris` data, and the following code will illustrate how to load them into your Julia environment.